Editorial Guide

 Why girls’ education?

 Secondary education for girls can transform communities, countries and our world.
-It is an investment in economic growth, a healthier workforce, lasting peace and the future of our planet.
+It is an investment in economic growth, healthier communities, lasting peace and the future of our planet.

 • Girls’ education strengthens economies and creates jobs.
-Millions of educated girls mean more working women with the potential to add up to $12 trillion to global growth.
+If all girls could complete secondary school, it would mean millions more working women with the potential to add up to $30 trillion to global growth each year.

 Our leadership — biographies and headshots